Cumilla Cadet College

 Cumilla Cadet College (কুমিল্লা ক্যাডেট কলেজ; CCC) is a residential military high school and college in Cumilla, Bangladesh, for boys in grades 7 to 12.
-Several times in recent years it has placed among the top ten schools in its region in terms of student performance.

 History

 Cumilla Cadet College (CCC) was created on 1 July 1983 by converting Cumilla Residential Model School, a government boarding school that had been established on the site in 1966.
 CCC formally opened on 7 April 1984 under founding principal Lt.
 Col. Nurul Anwar, with 150 cadets in three intakes.
 In the months that followed, three more intakes brought it to full enrollment.

 Campus

-The campus is located in Kotbari, Cumilla, about 8 km southwest of the city center.
-It is near the Buddhist archaeological site Shalban Vihara, Bangladesh Academy for Rural Development (BARD), and Cumilla University.
+The campus is located in Kotbari, Cumilla, about 8 km southwest of the city center and near the Buddhist archaeological site Shalban Vihara, Bangladesh Academy for Rural Development (BARD), and Cumilla University.

-The college covers an area of 50.74 acres.
-This includes a huge Academic Block which is commonly known as Bir Sreshtho Captain Mohiuddin Jahangir Academic Block whose façade faces The Basket Ball Ground which is adjacent to Cumilla University Road.
-Adjacent to this block is the College Library Bir Sreshtho Munshi Abdur Rouf and the Computer Lab and also the Bir Sreshtho Mostafa Kamal Auditorium.

-The College Administration Block which is just beside the Academic Block houses the office of the Principal and other supporting offices.
-The college has a beautiful mosque just in the middle of the Campus and a decently equipped Bir Sreshtho Nur Mohammad Sheikh hospital in front of the mosque as well.

-Just beside the Administration Block, The college has big playing fields which offer opportunity to almost 300 cadets at a time.
-The games played on these grounds include: cricket, hockey, football, basketball, volleyball.